MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Planner/Get-MgUserPlanner.md

 # Get-MgUserPlanner

 ## SYNOPSIS
-Selective Planner services available to the user.
+Entry-point to the Planner resource that might exist for a user.
 Read-only.
-Nullable.

 ## SYNTAX